AlvisOu/Blockchain_Project/DESIGN.md

 to other users if they have enough coins.
 A Wallet is also capable of mining blocks to get a reward from the coinbase.
 In essence, a Wallet is a generic user in a crypto economy that can exchange crypto and mine blocks.
+It has a sign() function that gets called in the send_money() function to provide a signature for a transaction.

 Class Transaction:
 A Transaction represents a single instance of one Wallet giving money to another Wallet.
 This could be a user paying another user, or the coinbase paying a miner.
-It simply contains the amount of money exchanged and the payer and payee involved in the transaction.
+It simply contains the amount of money exchanged and the payer (as a Wallet object) and the payee's public key (since a payer doesn't have acccess to the payee's Wallet) involved in the transaction.
 Transaction contains two similar but distinct functions to help create the blocks.

     to_dict() - creates a dictionary containing all the Transaction information, which is then used to produce the hash for a block.